jullienl/HPE-Synergy-OneView-demos/Powershell/iLO/README.md

 # Upgrade iLO Firmware

-This PowerShell Script upgrades all iLO FW managed by the OneView Composer using iLO local account so it is required to first use the *Add User to Ilo* script.
+This PowerShell Script upgrades all iLO FW managed by the OneView Composer using iLO local account so it is required to first use the *Add User to iLO* script.

 >OneView administrator account is required and HPE iLO PowerShell module must be installed.